-Floor participants and floor chairs check the liveliness of floor control servers by sending a Hello message.
+Floor participants and floor chairs MAY check the liveness of floor control servers by sending a Hello message.
+Additionally, clients communicating with a floor control server over an unreliable transport use the Hello message to initiate communication with the server.
 The following is the format of the Hello message:

-Hello = (COMMON-HEADER) \[EXTENSION-ATTRIBUTE]
+Hello = COMMON-HEADER EXTENSION-ATTRIBUTE